Zymbit-Docs/docs/content/tutorials/digital-wallet/wallet-example/index.md

 ---
-title: "Working with the Digital Wallet"
+title: "Working with the BIP32/39/44 Digital Wallet"
-icon: "Wallet Example"
 description: ""
 date: ""
 lastmod: ""